JuliaML/MLDataPattern.jl/docs/documentation/folds.rst

 - When we have multiple disjoint subsets of the same data container (or tuple of data containers), we call the grouping of those subsets a **partition**.
-That is, a partition is a particular configuration of assigning the observations from some data container to multiple disjoined subsets.
+That is, a partition is a particular outcome of assigning the observations from some data container to multiple disjoined subsets.
 In contrast to the formal definition in mathematics, we do allow the same observation to occur multiple times in the *same* subset.

   For instance the function :func:`splitobs` creates a single partition in the form of a tuple.
-More concretely, the following code snipped creates a partition with two subsets from a given toy data-vector that has 5 observations.
+More concretely, the following code snippet creates a partition with two subsets from a given toy data-vector that has 5 observations.

   .. code-block:: jlcon